 A new faculty member can apply for seed grants for NEW TENURE TRACK FACULTY any time during their first 4 years of service.
 To be eligible to receive an RCSG grant for two, three or four consecutive years, however, the proposer must demonstrate that; (a) the efforts of the previous year had indeed resulted in significant scholarly research and the proposed research was completed successfully, (b) there exists a continuing track record of publishing and seeking external sponsorship, and (c) the final report for previous year's Research Council Seed Grants was submitted by the required date outlining the accomplishments of the research.

 The purpose of seed grants for senior investigators is to provide funding which supports initiatives in research and other scholarly activities by faculty members who are embarking upon distinctly new avenues of research, or who are returning to research from an administrative assignment.
 Faculty members completing five years of tenured service at UD are eligible under the Senior Faculty category.

 A co-signed letter from the Department Chair and the Dean will be required to verify that the proposal represents a new and distinctly different avenue of research/scholarship for the faculty member, and is a definite departure from past research endeavors.
 Similarly, faculty returning from administrative assignments will also need this co-signed letter.

 This letter must accompany the proposal.
 Failure to include the letter will result in disqualification.

-Senior faculty members who are funded must submit a report describing the activities that were performed with the funding.
-This report will be the requisite for additional funding for the faculty member in the future.
+Senior faculty members who receive an RCSG grant must submit a report describing the activities that were performed under the grant.
+Timely submission of this report is required for eligibility to apply for additional funding.
 Senior faculty members are eligible to apply only twice for this funding and the second funding request must be separated from the first by a minimum of 7 years.